CalebSargeant/reusable-workflows/README.md

 - Environment-specific secrets are referenced using the `environment_secret` matrix parameter (e.g., `DEV_AWS_ROLE_ARN`, `STAGING_AWS_ROLE_ARN`, `PROD_AWS_ROLE_ARN`)
 - The conditional `if` statement ensures workflows only run for the appropriate branch
 - This approach requires creating GitHub Environment for each deployment target (dev, staging, prod)
+- **Required Permissions**: The caller workflow must include the permissions block to grant access for OIDC authentication, PR comments, and issue updates

 **Path Filtering Benefits:**
 - **Efficiency**: Only deploys environments that actually have changes